Perturbed Fenchel duality and first-order methods: Popular first-order algorithms

 The last step follows from $(k+1)(k+2+\nu)^\nu \le (k+1+\nu)^{1+\nu}$ which in turn follows from the weighted AM-GM inequality~\eqref{eq.amgm} applied to $a= k+1,b= k+2+\nu,\alpha = 1, \beta = \nu$. \end{proof} The above convergence rate generalizes the popular convergence rate for the conditional gradient algorithm~\cite{Beck17,Jagg13}, which relies on the curvature condition~\eqref{eq.curv.2} and sets $\theta_k = 2/(k+2)$.
-The latter case corresponds to the special case $\nu=1$ in Proposition~\ref{prop.condgrad}.
-Furthermore, the conventional convergence statements for conditional gradient~\cite{Beck17,Jagg13} bound the suboptimality gap as opposed to the stronger bound on the primal-dual gap~\eqref{eq.condgrad} stated in Proposition~\ref{prop.condgrad}.
+The latter case corresponds to the special case $\nu=1$ and $\Psi=i_C$ in Proposition~\ref{prop.condgrad}.

 In principle Proposition~\ref{prop.condgrad} requires knowledge of $\nu$ since it relies on the stepsize choice $\theta_k = (\nu+1)/(k+\nu+1)$.
 However, it is easy to see that the $\Oh(1/k^\nu)$ convergence rate in Proposition~\ref{prop.condgrad} remains attainable without knowledge of $\nu$ if the stepsize $\theta_k \in [0,1]$ is instead chosen via the following line-search procedure